 The course is taught on a week-by-week basis, allowing for online communication between classmates and instructors through topical discussion forums.
 The course also includes three pre-scheduled ask-an-expert webinar sessions with instructors and outside experts.
 MSU Extension course instructors include Bindu Bhakta, Erick Elgin, Dr. Jo Latimore, Dr. Lois Wolfson and Brad Neumann.
 Sign-up for the electronic MSU Extension newsletter and select “lakes, streams, and watersheds” to stay informed about future offerings.

-Sixteen Michigan Department of Rural Development Pesticide Applicator Re-certification credits, 14 Michigan Department of Education State Continuing Education Clock Hours, and 6 Master Citizen Planner Education Credits are available for this course.
+Available Continuing Education Credits: Sixteen Michigan Department of Rural Development Pesticide Applicator Re-certification credits and 6 Master Citizen Planner Education Credits are available for this course.

 Natural Resources Educator